-Previous academic work and GRE scores will provide the primary information used by admissions committee members in forming their judgment of an applicant's academic ability.
-Other indicators, such as the quality of the written statement provided by the applicant, may also be used.
-Based upon past academic performance and GRE scores, applicants who are admitted can be admitted on either an unconditional or a conditional basis.
+Previous academic work will provide the primary information used by admissions committee members in forming their judgment of an applicant's academic ability.
+Based upon past academic performance, applicants who are admitted can be admitted on either an unconditional or a conditional basis.

-- Unconditional Admission Status.
-Applicants who are admitted will be placed in the unconditional admission status if they meet one of the following: - A minimum undergraduate cumulative grade point average of 2.75 (or 3.00 on the last 60 hours), and a cumulative score of at least 850 on the combined verbal and quantitative sections of the GRE, or - A minimum undergraduate cumulative grade point average of 3.00 (or 3.25 on the last 60 hours), and a cumulative score of at least 800 on the combined verbal and quantitative sections of the GRE, or - c.
-A minimum cumulative grade point average of 3.00 on at least 12 hours of previous graduate work with no more than one course grade of "C"

-and no course grade below a "C."

-- Conditional Admission Status.
-Applicants who are admitted will be placed in the conditional admission status if they meet one of the following: - A minimum undergraduate cumulative grade point average of 2.50 (or 2.75 on the last 60 hours), and a cumulative score of at least 790 on the combined verbal and quantitative sections of the GRE, or - A minimum undergraduate cumulative grade point average of 3.00 on the last 60 hours of undergraduate work, or - c.
+- 1. Unconditional Admission Status.
+Applicants who are admitted will be placed in the unconditional admission status if they meet one of the following: - a.
+A minimum undergraduate cumulative grade point average of 2.75 (or 3.00 on the last 60 hours), or - b.
+A minimum undergraduate cumulative grade point average of 3.00 (or 3.25 on the last 60 hours), or - c.
+A minimum cumulative grade point average of 3.00 on at least 12 hours of previous graduate work with no more than one course grade of "C" and no course grade below a "C." - 2.
+Conditional Admission Status.
+Applicants who are admitted will be placed in the conditional admission status if they meet one of the following: - a.
+A minimum undergraduate cumulative grade point average of 2.50 (or 2.75 on the last 60 hours), or - b.
+A minimum undergraduate cumulative grade point average of 3.00 on the last 60 hours of undergraduate work, or - c.
 A minimum cumulative grade point average of at least 3.00 on at least 6 hours of previous graduate work with no more than one grade of "C" or below, or - d.
-A minimum cumulative undergraduate grade point average of 2.70, continuous employment (full or part-time) for at least the previous 12 months in a students affairs position at a regionally accredited institution of higher education, and submission of a letter from the Chief Student Affairs Officer of the employing institution attesting that the applicant has shown considerable promise for college student personnel work.
+A minimum cumulative undergraduate grade point average of 2.70, continuous employment (full or part-time) for at least the previous 12 months in a student affairs position at a regionally accredited institution of higher education, and submission of a letter from the Chief Student Affairs Officer of the employing institution attesting that the applicant has shown considerable promise for college student personnel work.